Safe racing guidelines prepared per recommendations of MDH and local municipalities to create safe social distancing in an outdoor environment.

 Yes.
 You may use a mountain bike, hybrid/city bike, road bike, single-speed bike, tandem, fixed gear, or triathlon bike.
 No motorized bikes, or recumbent bikes are allowed.

 There will be a great spread of post-race recovery food available, which is for registered participants only.
 Respectfully, please do not share the participant food and refreshments with friends, family, or spectators so that we do not run out for our racers.
-Participants can purchase food from the local food vendor that will be on site.

 All racers are encouraged to stay for the awards ceremony.
 All age group winners must be present to claim their prize and have their photo taken for the website.
 If you think you are in the running for an award, please check before you leave.
 Due to the time it takes and cost, we do not mail awards.
 If you can’t make the awards ceremony, ask someone you know to grab it for you.
 Age group awards are given to the top 3 in each age group in 5 year increments.
+Awards will be hosted at an awards tent in 2021.

 With the generous support of our sponsors, we will give away a number of items after the awards ceremony.
 Finishers are automatically entered in the drawing, but must be present to win.